Dschorim/alpacESP/README.md

 ## Credits
-Thanks to [markniu](https://github.com/markniu) for creating the PandaZHU project, which gives me inspiration and ideas for this project
+Thanks to [markniu](https://github.com/markniu) for creating the PandaZHU project, which gives me inspiration and ideas for this project.